RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 * Move or copy the unzipped directory `stardog-4.1.2` to your `Documents` folder.
 You now have a directory called `/Users/YOURUSERNAME/Documents/stardog-4.1.2`
 * Create a `data` directory inside it, this is now `/Users/YOURUSERNAME/Documents/stardog-4.1.2/data`
 * Copy the `stardog-license.bin` to `/Users/YOURUSERNAME/Documents/stardog-4.1.2/data`
-* Open up a Terminal window, and type `open ~/.bash_profile`, this opens a TextEdit window.
+* Open up a Terminal window, and type `open ~/.bash_profile`, this opens a TextEdit window on mac.
+Linux users will know what to do.
 * Add the following lines anywhere in the file:

 ```